- Naomi Stephens

 Are polyester stuffed animals toxic?

-Why Fair Trade is not fair?
+Why is Fair Trade not fair?

 Fair Trade for shoppers and consumers is an ethical way to support small producers, farmers, and artisans from developing countries.
 When you choose Fair Trade products, you are paying a fair price for the product that ensures that farmers, producers, and artisans receive a living wage for their work.
-Additionally, purchasing Fair Trade items helps to promote sustainable practices such as using natural resources responsibly
+Additionally, purchasing Fair Trade items helps to promote sustainable practices such as using natural resources responsibly.

 What plastic is toxic in toys?